All About Cloning Your Cannabis! Step by Step

 3

-When you want to expand your garden you do not necessarily have to start from seedlings: cloning your plants is an efficient, effective way to grow new plants from strains you found successful and love.
-Think of this, you want to set up a new grow tent, so if you start from scratch you will need about 4-6 months from germination to harvest.
+When aiming to expand your gardening operations, starting from seedlings is not necessarily required.
+Plant cloning is an efficient and effective method to propagate new plants from strains you have found successful and favorable.
+Consider this scenario: you wish to set up a new grow tent or greenhouse; if starting from seeds, it would typically require 4-6 months from germination to harvest.

 What is plant cloning?